jtanderson/IdentityMapping/README.md

 ## Current TODO

 ### 7/17 Meeting:
+- [ ]after the user colors circles and intersections, display a page that asks them to interpret each intersection
+- [ ]Include one separate question above that asks to describe the overall “nature” of the intersection (e.g. emotional, behavioral, time spent, etc.)
+- [ ]use the stored circle data to show only questions for the existing intersections, ideally also display (only) the involved circles with the chosen colors and style (so this will be a javascript operation that loops the intersections and generates some html for each one)
+- [ ] After the entire survey, add a page for the user to categorize the label of each circle (according to some set of categories we’ll get from Dr. Tomcho).
+These options can just be placeholders for now, though.
   - [ ] Allow for user to go back to initial mapping and make changes
   - [ ] (Grace) Edit HTML/CSS for better interface when rescaling
   - [ ] (Grace) Show slider/boundary current values for User (?)